The Insomnia Wards — a long room of medical cradles under a deep blue-to-charcoal gradient ceiling, amber monitoring equipment glowing softly

 Designed for Absence

 The condition the Ward treats doesn’t exist in any diagnostic manual.
 The Circadian Protocol is classified as functioning as intended.
-The dreamlessness it causes is not a side effect but a feature — optimized rest cycles don’t require dreams.
-The Ward exists in the gap between what the system calls normal and what the body knows it has lost.
+Dreamlessness is not a side effect but a feature — optimized rest cycles don’t require dreams.
+The Ward operates in the gap between what the official systems acknowledge and what the body knows it has lost.
+As long as “dreamlessness” remains unrecognized, the Wards cannot be regulated — but they also cannot be funded.
+Ayari runs them from the gap, and the gap is widening.

-- The Shared Dream: All patients who achieve microsleep dream of the same thing: falling — a gentle descent, like settling into warm water.
+• The Shared Dream: All patients who achieve microsleep dream of the same thing: falling — a gentle, slow descent, like settling into warm water.
 Not a nightmare.
-Not a metaphor anyone can parse.
+Not anything anyone can parse.
 Just the sensation of sinking slowly into something warm.
-Ayari has documented 47 independent accounts.
-She has not published them.
+Ayari has documented 47 independent accounts with identical descriptive language.
+Whether this shared content is generated by the Ward’s environment or received from something external is unknown.
+She has not published the findings.

-- The Rooftop Garden: Felix Otieno’s rooftop garden above the Sector 7G Ward produces measurable therapeutic effects that Ayari cannot explain.
+• The Garden Effect: Felix Otieno’s rooftop garden produces measurable therapeutic effects that Ayari cannot explain through her clinical framework.
 The garden was not part of the original design.
 The Night Gardener simply appeared and began planting.
-Ayari let them stay because the data changed.
+The correlation between garden proximity and microsleep rates holds across three years of data.
+The mechanism remains invisible.